 At the completion of each semester, the University will assign all unpaid tuition payment plan accounts to a collection agency.
 Students are liable for all associated attorney, collections, and insufficient funds costs.
 In addition to the University's collection efforts regarding unpaid tuition payment plan accounts, students with financial obligations (tuition payment plans, NSF checks, library fines, parking fines, etc.) owed to the University will not be able to obtain official transcripts, etc., during the current or any future semesters until the obligation has been paid in full.
-A student will not be permitted to register for a future semester until all prior debt is paid in full (i.e. receivable balances, obligations, etc.).
-All student accounts must reflect a zero-dollar balance to register for all semesters.
+A student will not be permitted to register for a future semester until all prior debt is paid in full or secured with third party coverage (i.e. receivable balances, obligations, etc.).